 With Oahu’s rich military history, the island makes a perfect place to honor Memorial Day.
 Here’s what’s happening this Memorial Day Weekend around Oahu.

-74th Annual Honolulu City Mayor’s Memorial Day Ceremony
+75th Annual Honolulu City Mayor’s Memorial Day Ceremony on Monday, May 25, 2026:

-The ceremony begins promptly at 8:30 am.
+The Mayor’s ceremony begins promptly at 8:30 am on Memorial Day.
 See this link for more information on this year’s ceremony.
 Hawaii News Now created this nice segment summarizing the ceremony from a previous year.
-It should give you a good idea of what to expect at this moving event.
+That segment should give you a good idea of what to expect at this moving event.

 This event is free and open to the public.
 Parking will be extremely limited.
 TheBus may be providing special service.
-Check this link for more details on parking and transportation to be posted closer to Memorial Day.
+Check this link for shuttle options.

 The annual Shinnyo lantern floating event at Ala Moana Beach Park returns again this year.
 More than 30,000 people are likely to participate in this event.
 The lantern floating ceremony starts at 6:30 p.m.
 See this link for more information.
 Also, see this video summary from a previous year’s ceremony.